MaggieChege/MaggieChege/README.md

 # Hello, folks!  <img src="https://raw.githubusercontent.com/MaggieChege/MaggieChege/master/wave.gif" width="30px" height="30px" />
 <br>

-My name is Maggie Chege, Am Software Engineer from Nairobi, Kenya.
-Am a data ethusiast and I build software with a lot of thought on design based on the data
+My name is Maggie Chege.
+A Software Engineer from Nairobi, Kenya.
+Am a data ethusiast and I build software with a lot of thought on design on the data.